seznam/ima/docs/basic-features/seo-and-meta-manager.md

 :::

 Use the following four methods to control which meta tags should be rendered by the snippet.
+All of the method accept unique identifier as a first argument and an object as a second.
+The object has to have at least a `value` field which will be used in the main attribute (`content` for meta tags and `ref` for  links).

 ### Managing document title - `setTitle()`